 HRR688 Ignition Module

-This is the finest most Accurate and Dependable Micro-Processor Ignition Engine Control Module available.
+This is the finest most Accurate and Dependable Intel Micro-Processor Engine Control Module in this industry.

 EVERY HRR688 Ignition Box is test run on a distributor machine before it leaves the factory and batch tested on a vehicle before they leave our shop.